Article first published September 2017, updated July 2019

-It’s no secret that marketers are finding ways to send personalized messages to subscribers.
-After all, personalized emails deliver 6x higher transaction rates, making marketers keen on using the strategy.
+It’s no secret that marketers seek ways to send personalized messages to subscribers.
+After all, personalized emails deliver 6x higher transaction rates, making marketers keen to use the strategy.

 But is it possible to be a little too good at personalizing your marketing messages?
 At some point, do the messages begin to feel creepy, weird, and like a brand knows a little too much?